 - A book or a way to keep you entertained

-The ideal location to store your evacuation kit is in a mud room or an open closet near the most used entrance of your home.
+The ideal location to store your evacuation kit is in a designated place, such as a mud room or an open closet near the most used entrance of your home.
 Some emergencies, like earthquakes, are extremely unpredictable so keep your kit it in an easy-to-reach location where its access isn’t blocked by other items.

 If you live in an earthquake zone, don’t leave your backpack in a closet with the door closed since the movement of the structure can be altered during a quake and jam the door shut— keep this in mind for your bedroom door as well.

 Having a fully stocked bug out kit will save you the trouble from having to build a separate kit for taking shelter in your home.
 In fact, preparing a new kit entirely is a bit inconvenient.
 For this reason, consider your ﬁrst aid kit and evacuation kit as part of your shelter-in-place kit.
 Your shelter-in-place kit, commonly known as a bug-in-bag, should contain enough supplies to last you for a minimum of 14 days.

 - Water boxes with water treatment tablets

 - Long-term freeze-dried food